Chymyst/chymyst-core/docs/chymyst-quick.md

 counter = 2
 ```

-An async value can be consumed only by _one_ async process.
+A molecule can be consumed only by _one_ instance of a reaction.
 For this reason, there is no race condition when running this program,
-even if several copies of the async values `incr()` and `read()` are emitted from several concurrent processes.
+even if several copies of the molecules `incr()` and `read()` are emitted from several concurrent processes.

 ### Non-blocking wait until done